-Fastweb and other similar sites match your personal background profile with a large database of scholarships, showing you every scholarship you’re eligible for.
-Whenever a new scholarship is added to the database, Fastweb will send you an email about the scholarship if it matches your profile.
+matches your personal background profile with a large database of scholarships, showing you every award you’re eligible for.
+Whenever a new award is added to the database, Fastweb will send you an email if it matches your profile.
 The Fastweb database is updated on a daily basis, which means you’ll have lots of opportunities to find scholarships to apply for.

 When using a scholarship matching service, answer all of the optional questions.
 Students who answer the optional questions tend to match twice as many scholarships as students who answer just the required questions.
 The optional questions are there to trigger the inclusion of specific awards.

-The coupon section of the Sunday newspaper is also a good source of information about scholarships, since many national companies advertise their scholarships there.
-Many popular brands, like Coca Cola, Tylenol, Discover, and Dr. Pepper sponsor scholarship programs.
+The coupon section of the Sunday newspaper is also a good source of information about scholarships, since many national companies advertise there.
+Many popular brands, like the Coca Cola, Tylenol, Discover, and Dr. Pepper sponsor scholarship programs.

 Don’t skip small scholarships.
-Many students dislike small scholarships because they think they aren’t worth the time, but the smaller scholarships are easier to win because fewer students apply.
-The amounts add up, and they add lines to your resume that may make it easier to win the larger scholarships.
+Many students dislike small awards because they think they aren’t worth the time, but the smaller scholarships are easier to win because fewer students apply.
+The amounts add up, and they add lines to your resume that may make it easier to win big.